-PBI Tags are to be placed on the top of the rounded (crown) side of the bale between the first and third bale strap below the head closure.
+The default tag placement for row and block stacked bales is on the top half of the round (thin) side of a bale.
 Only one PBI tag per bale is allowed.
-PBI tags should always be secured to bales with an adhesive backed tag, cotton cord, or nylon zip tie.
+PBI tags should always be secured to bales with an adhesive backed tag, a cotton cord or a nylon zip tie.